 In this project, we devote to find out a more effective way to track multi objects based on the existed achievement.
 Kalman Filter actually has a very wide application in many fields, in the object tracking it works well too.
 We set up a tracking system which should be able to track multiply objects which have similar appearance, it can track several objects maybe more than two hundred at the same time, when some object just disappeared or added, it can be detected quickly and keep going tracking.
 More than that, we focused on the data analysis.

 Appendix

 K-means algorithm support

-K-means method uses K prototypes, the centroids of clusters, to characterize the data [8].
+The K-means method uses K prototypes, the centroids of clusters, to characterize the data [8].
 K-means seeks to minimize: